JoshBaker529/Install_log/README.md

 # INSTALL LOG
 Simple logger to keep track of installs via a package manager.

+# In the process of converting to C++ (Simply because I'm more comfortable using it)
 ```
 ./install_log.sh [-l] [<package> <description>]
 ```